 |Stuttgart||Stuttgart Airport station||From Stuttgart Central Station on S-Bahn lines 2 and 3 to Stuttgart Airport|

 General information regarding Rail&Fly

 The travel times for your train journey shown on your itinerary do not represent valid connections.
-Please choose the fitting connections for your journey by yourself.
-Schedule information may be obtained at a DB-Reisezentrum (Deutsche Bahn Travel Center), at travel agencies with “DB-Agency” (connected to Deutsche Bahn) or on www.bahn.de.
+To find the best train connection for your journey, go to www.bahn.de.